🎓 Samizo-AITL Portal

 🚀 What This Portal Provides

-- A causal connection from devices → models → control → intelligence
+- A structured flow from devices → models → control → intelligence

-- Reusable architectural concepts across education, PoC, and practical design
+- Reusable architecture examples across education, PoC, and practical design

 This portal is intended for engineers and researchers who:

-- Begin system design from physical models and constraints
+- Start system design from physical models and explicit constraints

-- Treat control theory as a core structural element
+- Treat control theory as a core part of the system structure

-- Use AI / LLMs as supervisory and analytical layers, not controllers
+- Use AI / LLMs as supervisory or analytical layers, not as real-time controllers

-- Require cross-domain understanding without collapsing physical meaning
+- Need cross-domain understanding while preserving physical meaning

 🧭 What Is Samizo-AITL?